Za’atar: Wild Thyme & other spices

 NPR goes on to later note that za’atar can also refer to wild thyme as well as wild oregano.
 In the recipe, either will do.

-- 1 Tbps fresh wild thyme or wild oregano
+- 1 Tbps fresh wild thyme or wild oregano, leaves only

 - 1 Tbsp toasted sesame seeds